Wrongful Termination in California | Complete Guide For Employees

 Key takeaways for wrongful termination cases in California

-- Wrongful termination is illegal when based on discrimination, retaliation, breach of contract, or violations of public policy.
+- At-will employment does not mean unlimited employer power.
+Terminations based on discrimination, retaliation, breach of contract, or violations of public policy may still be illegal under California labor laws.

 FAQs